JJSPython/learning-resources/README.md

 ## Video courses

 [Pluralsight](https://www.pluralsight.com/) and [egghead](https://egghead.io/) are both paid content.
-But for Pluralsight, there's way to[ get around it](https://devopscube.com/pluralsight-free-subscription/).
+But for Pluralsight, there's a way to[ get around it](https://devopscube.com/pluralsight-free-subscription/).
 As for egghead, I have a pro membership, let me know if you're interested.

 #### Pluralsight
 - [Python Fundamentals](https://app.pluralsight.com/library/courses/python-fundamentals/table-of-contents)